DaleDoesDev/home-improvement/README.md

 # Customer-facing home improvement website

-A responsive website layout for a business offering home improvement/handyman services.
+A responsive website layout for a business offering home improvement services.

 Built with:
 * HTML5